top of page

 Work in Progress

-A PERIODIC MODEL OF HABIT FORMATION (WITH ZHONGHENG QIAO)
+BREAKING THE CYCLE: A CRAVING-BASED MODEL OF HABITS AND BINGES (WITH ZHONGHENG QIAO)

 Work in Progress